ducs-office/ducs-office-automation-docs/source/docs/getting-started.md

 * Add some default data for testing the app

-To begin browsing & testing the portal you'd need the application seeded with some dummy data.
+To begin browsing and testing the portal, you'd need the application seeded with some dummy data.

-To create all the tables & seed your database with dummy data, run:
+To create all the tables and seed your database with dummy data, run:

 ```
 php artisan migrate --seed